Doing Business in Mexico

 - Purchase the complete Expat Arrivals Mexico Guide (PDF)

-Mexico is a country whose rich culture permeates all aspects of life, especially in business.
-Expats wanting to do business in Mexico should consider the cultural nuances of the business climate, otherwise they are at risk of being caught off guard, offending or even missing out on various business opportunities.
+Mexico is a country whose rich culture permeates all aspects of life, especially business.
+Expats wanting to do business in Mexico should consider the cultural nuances of the business climate, or they might risk being caught off guard, offending potential associates or even missing out on various business opportunities.

-Although many Mexican businesspeople speak perfect English, Spanish is the official language of business.
+Although many Mexican business people speak perfect English, Spanish is the official language of business.
 Learning a few choice words and phrases will go a long way toward getting to know associates.
+Formal pronouns for you (usted instead of tú) should be used in professional settings.

 Hours of business